Felts Field: History

 In the summer of 1946, the airlines (Northwest and United) moved west to Geiger Field (later Spokane International Airport).
 Felts Field remains a busy regional hub for private and small-plane aviation and related businesses and services.
 In 1991, it was designated Felts Field Historic District on the National Register of Historic Places.

 Today the airport is used for general aviation.
 No scheduled passenger service remains at Felts, though scheduled Part 135 cargo operations remain via UPS and DHL contracting (Ameriflight LLC and previously Merlin Express Airways).

 Facilities

 Felts Field covers 416 acre at an elevation of 1957 ft above sea level.
 It has two runways: 4L/22R is 4499 by 150 ft concrete and 4R/22L is 2650 by 75 ft asphalt.
 It has a seaplane landing area designated 3W/21W, 6000 by 100 ft.
-The runways were formerly numbered 3/21.
+The runways were formerly numbered 3/21, and the four-story control tower was constructed in 1967.

 In the year ending February 28, 2015, it had 54,881 aircraft operations, averaging 150 per day: 93% general aviation, 7% air taxi, and <1% military.
 In July 2017, 176 aircraft were based at Felts Field: 146 single-engine, 15 multi-engine, and 15 helicopters.